hickelsoft/dbtool/README.md

 - Only available for the Microsoft Windows Operating System (7, 8, 8.1, 10, 11, or newer)

-- Login currently only via NT Authentication, not via Username/Password.
+- Login via GUI currently only via NT Authentication, not via Username/Password.
+If you need Username/Password authentication, you can use the command-line to start DBTool, e.g. for SQL Server `DBTool64.exe "_SQLSRV:Provider=SQLOLEDB.1;Password=PASSWORD1234;Persist Security Info=True;User ID=USER1234;Initial Catalog=DATABASENAME1234;Data Source=SERVERNAMEXYZ,49011;Use Encryption for Data=False"`

 - Mostly used/tested with Microsoft SQL Server.
 Other DBMS might not be as stable.

-- CANNOT be used to view or change databases of HickelSOFT CORA*plus* and HickelSOFT HS-Info 2.0
+- CANNOT be used to view or modify databases of HickelSOFT CORA*plus* and HickelSOFT HS-Info 2.0

 ## Screenshots